Have a look at Our Active,

 Please be aware: The John C. Wells planetarium strives to bring cutting-edge science to JMU as well as to the larger Shenandoah Valley community.
 Hence, the planetarium staff presents established science that is based on consensus from the scientific community.
-We will present the scientific evidence on topics such as evolution, the Big Bang, age of the Earth, and climate change.
+We will present the scientific evidence on topics such as climate change, evolution, the Big Bang, age of the Earth, and the age of the Universe.
 All of our full dome shows, activities, and live star talks make reference to an age of the Universe that is 13.8 billion years old and that our Sun and the Solar System formed ~5 billions years ago.
-Our staff will not alter their presentations when discussing what some consider controversial science topics.
+Our staff will not alter their presentations when discussing what some may consider controversial science topics.